pagkly/Zed/Investopedia3/What Is Delta.md

 What Is Delta?
 ## What Is Delta?

-Delta is the ratio that compares the change in the price of an asset, usually [marketable securities](https://www.investopedia.com/terms/m/marketable_security.asp), to the corresponding change in the price of its [derivative](https://www.investopedia.com/terms/d/derivative.asp).
+Delta is the ratio that compares the change in the price of an asset, usually [[marketable securities]](https://www.investopedia.com/terms/m/marketable_security.asp), to the corresponding change in the price of its [[derivative]](https://www.investopedia.com/terms/d/derivative.asp).
 For example, if a stock option has a delta value of 0.65, this means that if the underlying stock increases in price by $1 per share, the option on it will rise by $0.65 per share, all else being equal.

 ### Key Takeaways